zk4x/zyx/README.md

 Please do not directly add zyx as your dependency.
 Instead add one of the backends: zyx-opencl, zyx-cpu.

-This is how you create gpu backend.
+This is how you add gpu backend.
 ```shell
 cargo add zyx-opencl
 ```
-And then initialize the device in your code.
+Initialize the device in your code.
 ```rust
 let dev = zyx_opencl::device()?;
 ```